 In 2006, Steve and his wife Gwen started the Steve Azar St. Cecilia Foundation, and annually host the Delta Soul Celebrity Golf & Charity Event.
-Since it’s inception, the foundation has channelled over $600,000 to many worthwhile causes in the Delta and beyond.
-Steve has raised an additional $350,000 + for charitable causes through the auctioning of songs.
+Since its inception, the foundation has channeled over millions of dollars to many worthwhile causes in the Delta and beyond.
+Steve has additionally raised hundreds of thousands of dollars for charitable causes through the auctioning of songs.
 These songs are written for the highest bidder’s charity of choice.

-Steve & The Kings Men made their live debut headlining 2016’s BB King Homecoming Festival.
-The band headlined Mississippi Night At The GRAMMY’s in Los Angeles February 2017, and are the headliner of Mississippi’s Bicentennial Celebration in Jackson, MS. The new record is accompanied by a full-length feature documentary combining the making of the record with the musical trajectory of The Kings Men and the Mississippi Delta’s important musical influence on the world music scene.
-The film, titled Something In The Water, is slated for release in the last quarter of 2017.
+Steve Azar & The Kings Men made their live debut headlining 2016’s BB King Homecoming Festival.
+The band headlined both the Mississippi Night at The GRAMMY’s in Los Angeles during February 2017 and the Mississippi Bicentennial Celebration in Jackson in December of 2017.
+The new record is accompanied by a full-length feature documentary combining the making of the record with the musical trajectory of The Kings Men and the Mississippi Delta’s important musical influence on the world music scene.
+The film, titled Something In The Water, was released in 2017 on Quello-Stingray and GoUSA TV.

 Steve is an in-demand keynote speaker.
 His speeches highlight the importance of giving back and that it is never too soon to start.
 From the sports world to the world of entertainment, Steve has had success and has also had his share of trials and tribulations; his speeches are full of the lessons learned.

 Steve narrated "Second Crossing: The Making of The Mississippi Bridge" for Mississippi Department of Transportation (MDOT) back in 2007.
 Later in 2016 his voice was used for a series of 12 short documentaries celebrating MDOT’s 100th Anniversary.